2014, 2015, 2016, 2017, 2018, 2019, 2020 & 2021

 Chemotherapy is a very personal decision for you, the pet owner.
 Chemotherapeutic drugs are used to kill cancer cells in your pet’s body.
 These drugs are administered by our trained staff by injection or by mouth in a controlled environment….

 We provide a home away from home for your pet while you’re away.
 Leave them in the hands of our diligent and attentive staff.

 Elizabethtown Veterinary Hospital offers equine vaccines, Coggins testing, fecals and dewormers for your horse.
+Dr. Haskins can assist you on Tuesday’s and Thursday’s with appointments or questions.
 We offer pasture boarding from May through September.

 On the grounds of Elizabethtown Veterinary Hospital we pride ourselves with our Companion Animal Cremation Services, the only service like this in Bladen County.
 Private and communal cremations are performed with dignity and compassion.
 If you choose to cremate privately…

 Manage your pet’s health care